Relativistic magnetohydrodynamics in the early Universe: Relativistic fluid dynamics in an expanding Universe

 where $(1 + \cs^2)\, \tilde \rho_0$ is the comoving background enthalpy, the energy and momentum equations are

 We note that for any other choice of $\beta$, the energy equation would present an additional source term

-One directly finds from the momentum equation that fluid perturbations are aligned with the gradients of the energy density perturbations.
+One directly finds from the momentum equation that fluid perturbations are aligned with the gradients of the energy density perturbations (corresponding to sound waves).
 Equivalently, in Fourier space, $\uu = u_\parallel \hat \kk$.
-On the other hand, perpendicular fluid perturbations follow an exponential decay (for $\cs^2 < \third$) or growth (for stiff equation of state $\cs^2 > \third$) due to the Hubble friction,
+On the other hand, perpendicular fluid perturbations follow an exponential decay (for $\cs^2 < \third$) or growth (for a stiff equation of state $\cs^2 > \third$) due to the Hubble friction,